talon-one/TalonOneJavaSdk/docs/ManagementApi.md

 <a name="exportEffects"></a>
 # **exportEffects**
-> File exportEffects(applicationId, campaignId, createdBefore, createdAfter, dateFormat)
+> String exportEffects(applicationId, campaignId, createdBefore, createdAfter, dateFormat)

-Export triggered Effects to a CSV file.
+Export triggered Effects to a CSV file

 Download a file with the triggered effects that match the given attributes.